 Flight Nurses, Free Clinics, and Rock Medicine: LSD and Nursing, 1950-1975

-This paper explores the relationship between nursing and LSD.
+What do nurses have to do with LSD?
 By developing specialized care protocols in LSD research and by staffing nontraditional, free clinics and emergency care tents, nurses have provided essential caregiving labor that has been overlooked in histories of nursing and assessments of the social impact of LSD.

-Pop-up Exhibit Larry Kramer: Crisis and Care
+Pop-up Exhibit, May 2019 Larry Kramer: Crisis and Care

 Drawn from the Larry Kramer Papers at Beinecke Rare Book and Manuscript Library and curated for, “Literary Biography: Archives and Life Stories,” a Master Class with Dr. Karin Roffman.

-Presentation Reclaiming the Dead: The Politics of Home Funerals
+Presentation, June 20, 2019 Reclaiming the Dead: The Politics of Home Funerals

 A growing alternative death care movement seeks to normalize conversations about death (Death Café), demystify dying and care of the dead (Ask A Mortician series), and offer guidance throughout the dying process (death doulas).
-This paper situates these movements historically within a longer lineage of Black social and political activism.
+This presentation situates these movements historically within a longer lineage of Black social and political activism.